Codecademy/docs/content/html/concepts/semantic-html/terms/figure/figure.md

   - "paths/front-end-engineer-career-path"
 ---

-The `<figure>` semantic HTML element is used to encapsulate media such as an image, diagram, or code snippet.
+The `<figure>` semantic HTML element is used to encapsulate media such as an image, diagram or code snippet.

 ## Syntax